Quantization of Pseudoclassical Systems in the Schr\"odinger Realization: Anticommuting Variables

 which contains three arbitrary commuting constants, $\omega_k$.
 A further rotation of the $\xi_i$ and $\omega_k$ allows the reduction of the Lagrangian to

 which has the same form as the Lagrangian (\ref{eq:Lagrangian}), except now the kinetic term contains the additional piece $\frac{i}{2} \xi_3 \dot\xi_3$.
 As a consequence, we might try to anticipate the result of the explicit quantization.
-Since the Lagrangian (\ref{eq:LthreeBthree}) separates into two non-interacting parts, one involving $\xi_1$ and $\xi_2$ and having the form of the two-variable system analyzed in the preceding section, and the other involving $\xi_3$ and having the form analyzed in Section \ref{sec:twovars}, the basis states of the three-variable system can be written in terms of products of the basis states of those two simpler systems.
+Since the Lagrangian (\ref{eq:LthreeBthree}) separates into two non-interacting parts, one involving $\xi_1$ and $\xi_2$ and having the form of the two-variable system analyzed earlier, and the other involving $\xi_3$ and having the form analyzed in the preceding section, the basis states of the three-variable system can be written in terms of products of the basis states of those two simpler systems.
 The Hamiltonian that commutes with the constraints will be identical to (\ref{eq:Hthree}).

-In particular, we might expect that the basis states for the physical sector of the three-variable system can be obtained by taking a product of two physical basis states or two ghost basis states, one from the two-variable system and one from the one-variable system.
-Likewise, the ghost basis states for the three-variable system would be written as the product of a physical basis state and a ghost basis state, one from the two-variable system and one from the one-variable system.
-It turns out that this is a correct description of what happens with the Dirac-Gupta-Bleuler quantization, but there is a reduced phase space approach that gives a slightly different result, as we will see.

 Note that when we compare the three-variable system to the two-variable system, two of the constraints and two of the equations of motion are the same but there is one additional constraint, which has the same form as the other two constraints,